unicesi/amelia/README.md

 ### Installation

-The Amelia DSL is an Eclipse plugin, that means you need Eclipse in order to edit deployment specifications.
-You may also use Amelia as a Maven plugin, that way it is configured as a stand-alone compiler.
-Please refer to the [examples](examples/) to know more about how to configure an Amelia project.
+The Amelia editor is an Eclipse plugin.
+To develop deployment specifications, you need to install Amelia first.
+In Eclipse, add the Xtext update site (http://download.eclipse.org/modeling/tmf/xtext/updates/releases/) and the Amelia update site (http://unicesi.github.io/amelia/releases).
+Then, list the features in the latter and follow the steps in the installation Wizard.
+If you have never installed Eclipse plugins before, the [Eclipse help site](http://help.eclipse.org/mars/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-124.htm) can give you a hand.

-In Eclipse, add the Xtext & Amelia Update Sites (http://download.eclipse.org/modeling/tmf/xtext/updates/releases/, http://unicesi.github.io/amelia/releases) and follow the steps in the Amelia installation wizard.
-If you've never done that before, the [Eclipse help site](http://help.eclipse.org/mars/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-124.htm) can give you a hand.
+Amelia is also available as a stand-alone compile through Maven.
+Please refer to the [examples](examples/) to know more about the Maven configuration.

 ### Documentation